spikethescope/GetCleanDataProject/CodeBook.md

         Sitting
         Standing
         Laying
+The above are the activities of the respondents.

 Measurement Means
 ---
 All variables are the mean of a measurement for each subject and activity.
 This is indicated by the initial Mean in the variable name.
-All values are floating point numbers.
+All values are in double precision numbers.

     Time domain body acceleration mean along X, Y, and Z:
         MeanTimeBodyAccMeanX